Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 \subsubsection{Parameter sensitivity}

-The introduced hyper-parameters are $k$ for both SDAN and SSDAN, and $\lambda_{ema}$ only for SSDAN.
-For SDAN, we find it generally performs well with $k$ of 1, i.e., SDAN can work without extra hyper-parameter.
-Thus we investigate the sensitivity of $k$ and $\lambda_{ema}$ for SSDAN on the UDA task Ar$\to$Cl on \emph{Office-Home} and show the results in Fig.~\ref{fig:ablatn}(b) and Fig.~\ref{fig:ablatn}(c), respectively.
-For $k$, we observe that when $k$ is less than 7, larger $k$ is generally beneficial to the domain adaptation.
-While starting from $k$ of 7, larger values of $k$ lead to drastic performance degradation for SSDAN.
-And SSDAN would show similar performance to the non-adapted source model.
-This is unsurprising, because when $k$ is large enough, the detached concatenation part would dominate the discriminator training and the contribution of features to the adversarial loss would be ignored, which renders domain adversarial training ineffective.
+The introduced hyper-parameters are $k$ for both NOUN and PRONOUN and $\lambda_{ema}$ only for PRONOUN.
+We find NOUN generally performs well with $k$ of 1, i.e., NOUN can work without extra hyper-parameters.
+Thus we mainly investigate the sensitivity of $k$ and $\lambda_{ema}$ for PRONOUN on the UDA task Ar$\to$Cl on \emph{Office-Home} and show results in Fig.~\ref{fig:ablatn}(b) and Fig.~\ref{fig:ablatn}(c), respectively.
+For $k$, we observe that within a moderate range, i.e., when $k$ is less than 3, increasing the norm of concatenated output brings improvement.
+However, an especially large norm of output leads to performance degradation.
+The moderate range is 7 for PRONOUN and 6 for NOUN, larger values of $k$ lead to the worst performance close to the non-adapted source model.
+Because with an extreme value of $k$, the detached concatenation part will dominate the discriminator optimization.
+Then the contribution of features to the adversarial loss would be ignored, making domain adversarial training ineffective.
 For $\lambda_{ema}$, we set it as 0.5 for all tasks without selection.
-As shown in Fig.~\ref{fig:ablatn}(c), 0.4--0.7 is a suitable range and too small or large value of $\lambda_{ema}$ would weaken the performance.
-The reason is that moderate $\lambda_{ema}$ is able to provide a better representation of semantic structures by keeping the representation both consistent and up-to-date, which is beneficial to SSDAN.
-Generally, the newly involved hyper-parameters in SSDAN are not sensitive within the normal range.
+As shown in Fig.~\ref{fig:ablatn}(c), 0.4--0.7 is a suitable range, and an extremely small or large value of $\lambda_{ema}$ would weaken the performance.
+The reason is that moderate $\lambda_{ema}$ can provide a better representation of semantic structures by keeping the prototypes both consistent and up-to-date, which is beneficial to PRONOUN.
+Generally, the newly involved hyper-parameters in PRONOUN are not sensitive within the normal range.